Inspire Positive Outcomes. Enrolling Now, Classes Begin October 26, 2020

-Classes begin every October and February
+Classes begin every February and October.

 This graduate program is for students who currently hold either:

 An initial license in special education, or a certificate as a school guidance counselor, school principal/assistant school principal, school psychologist, school social worker/school adjustment counselor, or speech, language and hearing disorders teacher and completion of three full years of employment in a district-wide, school-based, or other educational setting,

-Completion of at least three full years of employment in law, public policy, higher education, or other related field accepted by the Department of Elementary and Secondary Education.
+or Completion of at least three full years of employment in law, public policy, higher education, or other related field accepted by the Department of Elementary and Secondary Education.

 The per credit cost of tuition can be found